davnotdev/renghlish/README.md

 > Interested?
 Read more on my [blog](https://davnotdev.github.io/blog/interesting/renghlish/)!

-This library simply converts your lame Latin characters into Renghlish unicode art.
+The `renghlish` crate simply converts your lame Latin characters into Renghlish unicode art.
+The `eng2reng` binary can be used to just try it out.

 ## Try it Out

+### Windows

+> Sorry nothing here!

+### Macos

+> Sorry nothing here!

 ### Linux